ByteDecoder/Queryology/src/Queryology.Providers.ObjectDumper/README.md

 # Queryology.Providers.ObjectDumper

 ObjectDumper provider extension for use with the minimalist Queryology Engine.
-This library is based on *ByteDecoder.Queryology.Abstractions* which are the engine foundations.
+This library is based on _ByteDecoder.Queryology.Abstractions_ which are the engine foundations.

-Targeted to .Net Core 3.1
+Targeted to .Net 6

 ## Installation